botsula/os_2020/lab3_myshell/README.md

-# Lab 3 : Myshell
+# Lab 6 : Myshell + Sockets
-First iteration.
+Implementation of Shell with sockets option.

+> Server supports only one client

 ## Team